-Investment Property Asset Values
+Investment Property Asset Values The Council has in excess of 200 investment properties.
+An annual valuation of all these assets is not practical, therefore only those assets with a value over £100k are valued annually with the remainder valued on a rolling 5 year basis.
 The Council has in excess of 200 investment properties.
-An annual valuation of all these assets is not practical, therefore only those assets with a value over £100k are valued annually with the remainder valued on a rolling 5 year basis.

-Investment assets totaling £7.150m have not been revalued in 2013/14.
-In general, the asset valuations for investment properties have gone up by 9.88% in 2013/14.
-If the same increase were to be applied to those investment properties not revalued, then this would require an adjustment of £0.706m to the asset valuation.
+An annual investment assets totaling £6.771m have not been revalued in 2014-15.
+In general, the asset valuations for investment properties have gone up by 6.46% in 2014-15.
+If the same increase were to be applied to those investment properties not revalued, then this would require an adjustment of £0.437m to the asset valuation.